Band-group/hspf-spatial-analysis/README.md

 It consists of a set of pipelines written in [snakemake](https://snakemake.readthedocs.io/en/stable/) which in turn use a set of [R](https://cran.r-project.org) scripts to conduct analysis.
 There is also some C++ code used for spatial model fitting, written using [TMB](https://kaskr.github.io/adcomp/Introduction.html).

 The pipelines have been run on CentOS Linux and on Mac OS X (Monterey and Sequoia).
+They have been tested using
+- snakemake v9.3.0
+- R v4.4.2
+- R-INLA v22.08.24 and v24.12.11
+- TMB v1.9.17
+- RELATE v1.2.2, and git changeset 5bf2fdd0.

 In the [`theory/html/hspf-gpu`](./theory/html/hspf-gpu) folder there is also a javascript/WebGPU implementation of the parasite evolution model described in the above paper.
+This requires a WebGPU-enabled browser to run (it has been tested on Brave 1.83.120.)

 This code is licensed using the BOOST software license - see the enclosed [LICENSE.txt](./LICENSE.txt) file for details.